salesforce-misc/hyper-ir-lsp/README.md

     * Use Webassembly instead of native binary
 * Configuration for neovim
 * Github CI
+    * ✔ Compile rust
+    * ✔ Run rust test cases
     * Lint JS
-    * ✔ compile rust
-    * ✔ run rust test cases
     * Package VS Code extension
     * Automatically create release artifacts
 * Script to auto-generate the HyperIR dumps using HyperAPI
 * Hyper:
     * Fix printing of references to unnamed globals
     * Name the "column names" global variables
+    * Stop printing stack traces at `main`
     * Phi node: no ',' between incoming edges; compare to LLVM?
     * Phi node: no whitespace around ','
+    * `switch`: No ',' between value and default; compare to LLVM?
     * Conditional break: no ',' between condition and first basicblock?
     * Missing "pure" modifier?
     * Missing allocas?
     * Missing types?
+* Code Style / Things I still need to learn about Rust
+    * How to avoid the `just` + `map_with_span` pattern when parsing instructions
+    * Tokenizer: only keep "string views"; don't copy out strings